 Wayfarers Chapel Floor Plan

-Lloyd Wright, who shortened his name from Frank Lloyd Wright Jr. to help mold his own identity, used 30/60-degree angles because they occur naturally in snowflakes, crystals, and tree branches.
-The trees on both sides are coastal redwoods.
-Above the altar, framed in the glass circle, is a toyon tree.
-Observe how the growing trees form the walls.
-The stone capping the altar is a variety of Palos Verdes stone called Moss Back.
-The lines in it were made during cutting.
+Lloyd Wright, who shortened his name from Frank Lloyd Wright Jr. to forge his own identity, favored 30/60-degree angles in his designs because they occur naturally in snowflakes, crystals, and tree branches.
+The trees flanking the structure are coastal redwoods.
+Above the altar, encased within a glass circle, stands a toyon tree, showcasing how the growing trees essentially form the chapel’s walls.
+The stone that caps the altar is a type of Palos Verdes stone known as Moss Back.
+The visible lines on it were created during the cutting process.

 The round windows over the front entrance and the altar symbolize the inclusiveness of the chapel and the Swedenborgian Church, which welcomes all people.